mcdemarco/the-new-kitchen-cookbook/pasta/macncheese.md

 * 5 c. milk
 * 8 T. unsalted butter
 * 6 T. flour
-* 1 1/2 tsp. mustard powder
+* 1/2 T. (1 1/2 tsp.) mustard powder
 * 1/4 tsp. cayenne pepper
 * 1 tsp. salt
 * 1 lb. macaroni, cooked with 1 T. salt past al dente but not al squishy
-* 5 slices bread (or 1 c. panko)
+* 1 c. panko

 ## Directions

 ![in the pot](../images/macNcheese1.png)

-1. Process the bread into crumbs with 3 T. of the butter, on pulse.
-(Just work it in with your fingers if using panko.)
+1. Cook pasta.
+2. Work the butter into the panko with your fingers.
 2. In the pasta pan or Dutch oven, on medium-high, heat 5 T. butter to foaming.
 3. Whisk in flour and spices.
 Whisk another minute.
 4. Whisk in milk slowly.
 Bring to full boil stirring constantly.